wasakredit/woocommerce-plugin/README.txt

 = 1.2.5 =
 * Fix a rounding issue with product list widget, when sending to many decimals to the api
+* Fix a possible rounding issue in checkout by preventing to many decimals in api call when displaying possible financing options

 == Upgrade Notice ==